profzed/DaysSinceDate/README.md

 exit the loop.

 Now the program moves onto actually working out how many days ago that date was.
 First, convert the years.
 It works out how many years ago it was (current year - input year).
-Using this, it checks every year from the input year to current year.
+This number can be timesed by 365 to work out roughly how many days have been since.
+It then checks every year from the input year to current year.
 This is almost the same as when verifying there aren't too many days with one exception.
 Every time, it verifies that if 29 February has not passed this year, don't add the additional day (assuming it's the leap year).
 One thing to note is: if it is 29 February, the leap day should be added.
 The reasion it is not added here is that this will be handled later.
 I'll explain when we reach that part.